orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 At every branch comtains the one added thing necessary for spliiting the vranch for conservation, but that destroys the embedding if that wnats to be prrserved

 ---

-#### Equivalences
-- Induced ignorance/equivalence along arbitrary rays. = Equivalence

-- Context is defines what something looks like from a particular perspective: Or: "What it is"

 ### Traversing
 -  Dereferencing is likely in many cases quickly subject to infinite stepping (similar to INITIAL -> INITIAL, TERMINAL -> TERMINAL, VERTEX -> VERTEX.
 (Could be that this means that there's no continuation, a self-reference defined here, or it's some mechanism of halting.)
 	- Simple example of infinitely finding terminals, or a reference to 'nothing - infinitely'.